magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/metadata.md

 ![REST API operations provided by catalogCategoryRepositoryV1][catalogCategoryRepositoryV1 image]

-The above screenshot from the [Magento REST API Refrence][api reference] demonstrates a list of available operations to:
+The above screenshot from the [Magento REST API Reference][api reference] demonstrates a list of available operations to:
 - Delete a category by its identifier (`method="DELETE"`)
 - Get information about a category by its ID (`method="GET"`)
 - [Create a new category] (`method="POST"`)